ymz-ncnk/distributed-key-value-database-design/Part 1. Requirements.md

 - Random access log - we have quick random access to log items.
 - Nodes are synchronized within a finite period of time even when the system handles user requests.
-- Hash mode - each node applies a hash function to the data when writing, and then combines all the resulting hashes into one.
-This mode allows us to compare the contents of nodes.
+- Hash mode - each node applies a hash function to the data when writing, and than combines the resulting hash with the previous one.
+As a result, we will have one hash on each node, which will help us compare their contents.